Middlebury’s hiring process for staff and students is outlined below.

 Staff Moving (Relocation) Subsidies

 In order for a candidate to be eligible for relocation subsidies, hiring managers must consult with their employment team representative from Human Resources to include these expenses in the overall recruitment plan.
 Once agreed upon, relocation subsidies will be negotiated with the candidate as part of the employment offer and documented in the appointment letter.
-Generally, positions in the Management and Administration bands of the staff compensation systems will be eligible for the subsidy.
+Generally, positions in a grade of 7 or higher in the staff compensation systems will be eligible for the subsidy.
 Other positions which have presented a particular recruitment challenge may be considered on a case by case basis in consultation with Human Resources.

 The moving subsidies will be covered by Human Resources within budgeted funds and prior approval is required to verify availability of funds.
 The appointment letter will instruct the candidate to save original receipts and submit them to HR within two months of the move date.
-Moving subsidies are granted in accordance with the following guidelines:
+Reimbursable moving expenses are provided in accordance to the provisions outlined in Middlebury’s Employee Handbook.
+Moving subsidies are granted according to the following guidelines:

 Candidate’s Relocation Distance